The syllabus for GENET 697 Research Rotations is here.

 - Kan Wang, Agronomy

-- Bing Wang, Genetics Development and Cell Biology
+- Bing Yang, Genetics Development and Cell Biology

 - John Nason, Ecology Evolution and Organismal Biology

 - Erik Vollbrecht, Genetics Development and Cell Biology (has funding)